Unfinished Business (2015 film): Plot

-Dan speaks to Bess, who had trouble at school, but he is unaware as to why and offers her heartfelt advice only to hang up and see Susan's emailed link which is to a video of Bess beating a kid up.

 Mike finds a hotel for Tim and himself to stay at.
-Dan is in a room that is actually an exhibit called "American Businessman 42" in a museum, where everyone watches him.
+Dan's room is actually an exhibit called "American Businessman 42" in a museum, where everyone watches him.
 He starts to put some numbers together to outdo Chuck.
 Tim procures ecstasy from one of the youths staying at the hotel.

-Tim and Mike follow him to find Bill in a gay nightclub during Folsom Europe Festival.
+Tim and Mike follow Bill, finding him in a gay nightclub during Folsom Europe Festival.
 Dan encounters Bill in a room with other men sticking their penises through glory holes.
-Bill later explains this is the only way he can get any sort of pleasure.
-He takes a look at Dan's numbers and says they definitely trounce Chuck's numbers.
-Dan and Bill also speak about how easy it is to get derailed from course.
+Later on, he explains this is the only way he can get any sort of pleasure.
+Bill takes a look at Dan's numbers and says they definitely trounce Chuck's.
+They also speak about how easy it is to get off-course in life.

-The guys meet with Jim only to learn that Dirk Austerlitz is in St. Louis (the guys' hometown), annoying Dan.
-Jim later tells Dan that while his numbers are good, they aren't good enough to close the deal.
+The guys meet with Jim only to learn that Dirk is actually in St. Louis.
+He later tells Dan that, while his numbers are good, they are not good enough to close the deal.
 The trio spends time with some of the youth at the hotel, being honest and smoking.

-After not smoking but listening to everyone, especially Mike, Dan goes out to buy "Straight Up Teal" eyeshadow and speak with his wife, his daughter, who reveals she beat up the other child for calling Paul names like "double stuff".
+After not smoking but listening to everyone, especially Mike, Dan goes out to buy "Straight Up Teal" eyeshadow for his son Paul.
+He speaks with his daughter, who reveals she beat up the other child defending Paul.
+He had been calling him names like "double stuff".
 Dan congratulates her but explains he will take care of Paul.
-He speaks with Paul and does his best to pick his spirits up.
-Dan later finds himself depressed and drinking with strangers/admirers of "American Businessman 42".
+Dan then speaks with Paul, doing his best to raise his spirits.
+He later finds himself depressed and drinking with strangers/admirers of "American Businessman 42".